Pitchnogle/pitchnogle.github.io/_posts/2019-11-26-using-c64-disk-drive.md

 # Saving a new program

-One nice feature of Vice is the ability to copy-paste a program. _Make sure the program is written in lower case before pasting into Vice._ If a Basic program is copied onto the clipboard, select 'Edit->Paste' or alt-insert to paste the program to the emulator.
+One nice feature of Vice is the ability to copy-paste a program. _Make sure the program is written in lower case before pasting into Vice!_ If a Basic program is copied onto the clipboard, select 'Edit->Paste' or alt-insert to paste the program to the emulator.
 This is handy for source control of Basic programs.
 {: .notice--info}

 In this section we will create some simple programs to change the border, the screen color and the text color.
 The code is the same for each *look* except for the first two lines.